userjack6880/picluster/content/modules/chrony.md

 sudo systemctl disable --now systemd-timesyncd
 ```

-Now uninstall it using apt and then install the `chrony` package via dpkg.
+Now uninstall it using dnf and then install the `chrony` package via rpm.

 ```
-sudo apt remove systemd-timesyncd sudo dpkg -i /apps/pkgs/chrony*arm64.deb
+sudo dnf remove systemd-timesyncd sudo rpm -i /apps/pkgs/chrony*.rpm
 ```

 `chrony` will need to be configured.
 First, stop `chrony`.